Common Oral Surgery Treatment Questions

 Do I need to take the antibiotics?

 When indicated, antibiotics will be prescribed to minimize the risk of infection, so it is to your benefit to take them.
-If you have a history of complications with antibiotic use such as diarrhea or yeast infections, please discuss your situation with Dr. Lopez or her staff.
+If you have a history of complications with antibiotic use such as diarrhea or yeast infections, please discuss your situation with the doctor or their staff.

 Why is the medication making me nauseated?

 Medications affect everyone differently.
-Taking your medications with food and / or at least 8oz of water will help prevent nausea.
-Nausea is a well known complication of narcotic medications.
+Taking your medications with food and/or at least 8oz of water will help prevent nausea.
+Nausea is a well-known complication of narcotic medications.
 In the majority of cases, narcotics (Vicodin, Percocet, Tylenol #3, etc.) will be the culprit when a patient is feeling nauseated.
 Take as little narcotic pain reliever as necessary to take the edge off.
+If nausea continues for more than a day, call our office.

 Why do I need another consult if I just saw my dentist?

 If your planned procedure involves a single extraction or other simple procedure, a consult visit will likely not be required.
-For more involved procedures, a consultation is needed because this will be the first time Dr. Lopez will be assessing your situation.
-She needs to review your medical history, dental history, x-rays, and other information to make her own clinical diagnosis before any treatment is done.
+For more involved procedures, a consultation is needed because this will be the first time the doctor will be assessing your situation.
+They need to review your medical history, dental history, x-rays, and other information to make their own clinical diagnosis before any treatment is done.

 When are the holes going to close up?